Avoid the post celebratory struggles

 - Food – Be sure to eat before you start drinking.
 Food helps slow the absorption of alcohol.

 - H2O – Supplement with water in between drinks to help pace yourself and prevent over-drinking too fast.
-For ever glass of beer, wine or shot of liquor, it takes approximately 60-75 minutes for your body to metabolize the liquor out of your system.
+For every glass of beer, wine or a shot of liquor, it takes approximately 60-75 minutes for your body to metabolize the liquor out of your system.

 - More water – Switch to just water by the end of the night.
 As much as you pace yourself, it can be easy to lose track of how much you’ve had.
 A good rule to follow is to drink at least one large glass of water before bed.

 - Midnight snack – Have a snack before bed.
 At this point, hours may have gone by since your pre-drinking meal.
 Utilizing the same concept of slowing down alcohol absorption, having a snack before bed can help steer you away from a hangover.

 - Sleep – Sleep as long as you can to allow the alcohol to metabolize out of your body.
 What’s more, sleep helps your body heal and repair itself from the choices you made the night before.
 The longer you sleep, the less chance you wake up with regrets from last night.

 - Hydrate – Alcohol dehydrates your body so you need to replenish what you lost.
 Drink water or a hydrating sports drink to help replenish electrolytes.

 - Eat – The goal is to get calories back in your system and foods that are easy to digest are key.
 Consider toast or cereal because chances are your tummy isn’t going to be feeling the greatest when hungover.

 - Pill for the pain – Take two aspirin the night before and when you wake up.
 According to WebMD, that will help relieve some of the headache pain as well as relieve some of the inflammation that alcohol can cause.